Mokujiki: Variations

 The requirements of mokujiki practice varied among spiritual communities and over time.
 In the eighteenth-century Mokujiki Yōa Shōnin Eden, a distinction was made between the "great mokujiki", which involved abstaining from ten cereals, and the "lesser mokujiki", which involved abstaining from five.
 The specific cereals omitted varied depending on the tradition.
 For many practitioners, following the "lesser mokujiki" path was a prerequisite to the "greater".

 Some variations of the practice permitted the consumption of buckwheat, which served as a durable, easily-digestible, portable staple that did not require cooking.
 Modern and contemporary practice often includes the consumption of buckwheat paste.
 Although consuming buckwheat might appear inconsistent with mokujiki, adherents who eat it regard it as a wild mountain plant rather than one of the forbidden cultivated cereals.
 This interpretation was common by the Edo period.
 Wild oats and powdered broad beans have also served a similar role.

 Many practitioners avoided all cooked foods and salt; some went as far as to avoid seaweed.

 Adherents

 Hijiri

 By the twelfth century, mokujiki was established as one of the practices of wandering ascetics known as hijiri.
 (The hijiri were also called ubasoku, yamabushi, or yūgyōsha.)
-Driven by profound spiritual experiences, they undertook penances, including mokujiki, with the goal of achieving ikigami, a state of living divinity, or sokushin-jōbutsu, realizing "a Buddha in this very body" (Buddhist mummification).
+Driven by profound spiritual experiences, they undertook penances, including mokujiki, with the goal of achieving ikigami, a state of living divinity - or sokushinbutsu, realizing "a Buddha in this very body" (self-mummification).
 Other practices included reciting mantras, undergoing cold water austerities, and constant wandering.

 Shugendo sect

-Mokujiki was undertaken by some ascetics of the Shugen-do sect within Shingon as part of their preparation for self-mummification (self-mummification).
+Mokujiki was undertaken by some ascetics of the Shugen-do sect within Shingon as part of their preparation for self-mummification (sokushinbutsu).
 The combination of Mokujiki and fasting reduced body fat, which facilitated the preservation of their bodies with minimal additional preparation.
 Their period of mokujiki observance lasted from one thousand to several thousand days, spent in seclusion in designated spots for ascetic practices.
 This practice was also considered part of their training.